Denny Hamlin, Michael Jordan to own Cup team - NBC

 NASCAR President Steve Phelps was asked before the playoffs about a driver owning another team.
 He said it would be allowed.

-“The short answers is yes, but they would need to abide by our guidelines that we would be satisfied that is not just a shell for a fifth team,” he said.
+“The short answer is yes, but they would need to abide by our guidelines that we would be satisfied that this is not just a shell for a fifth team,” he said.

 Jordan has been a long-time motorsports fan and supporter of Hamlin.
 Nike’s Michael Jordan Brand first had a deal with Hamlin in 2011, putting Jordan’s “Jumpman” logo on Hamlin’s firesuit.